Welcome to the TrigNet Web Application

 HERE YOU CAN:

-Generate user-defined RINEX formatted data files (through the Reference Data Shop);
+Generate user-defined RINEX formatted data files utilising the Reference Data Shop Utility;

 REGISTRATION: